 Paul Schuler (1955), Swiss citizen, MBA (Graduate School of Business Administration, University of Washington/Zurich), was appointed as a member of the Board of Directors in 2021.
 He was CEO of Sika from 2017 until 2021 and member of the group management between 2007 and 2021.
-In addition to his mandate at Sika, Mr. Schuler also chairs the board of Swisspearl Group AG, Switzerland and is a member of the advisory council of Peri GmbH, Germany.
+In addition to his mandate at Sika, Mr. Schuler also chairs the board of Swisspearl Group AG, Switzerland.